by Andrea M. Darcy

 Self care is important.
 Track your periods, so you start to get an idea of when your worse days are and can be prepared, such as planning for early nights to get more rest.
 Many people feel that diet and exercise can be of help, as can avoiding things like alcohol and smoking.

 Need to talk to a top therapist in Central London about your PMDD?
 We connect you with psychotherapists psychologists, and psychiatrists.
 Not in London or even the UK?
-Book a Skype session now and be talking to someone as soon as tomorrow.
+Book online therapy now and be talking to someone as soon as tomorrow.